JL-Dreamr017/MicrosoftDeploymentTool/README.md

 </p>

+<h2>Introduction</h2>

 <p>
 Microsoft Deployment Toolkit is a software that deploys auomtatically WIM file (Windows 11 OS version) on desktops, laptops, and servers.
 In my IT homelab, I actually did a IT class in-person project when I was at Utah Valley University.
 I knew how to create a boot image and setup DHCP server on the Domain Controller (Windows Server 2022 VM).
+Here is screenshot I took.
+Firstly, I downloaded adksetup, adkwinpesetup, and Microsoft Deployment Toolkit (Workbench application) from the official Microsot website.
+Also, I have to download Microsoft Deployment Service on my domain controller, so it is for PXE network when I creat a Client Virtualmachine and it find the Ip address after setup DHCP scope.
 </p>

 ![Screenshot from 2024-09-01 14-03-00](https://github.com/user-attachments/assets/7f9d8b94-e181-4d48-b219-5397b2f31acc)